strikles/atac-data/messages/email/neurorights.md

 dear sir/madam

-<span translate="no">cybertorture</span> is recognized by the united_nations under <span translate="no">A/HRC/43/49</span> and is used in grotesque rituals of social stratification for extrajudicial trials and sentences as an interactive spectacle encouraging participation, mongering tensions and hatred by preying on cognitive biases.
+<span translate="no">cybertorture</span> is recognized by the united_nations under <span translate="no">A/HRC/43/49</span> and is used in grotesque rituals of executing extrajudicial punishment for the purpose of social stratification as an interactive spectacle encouraging participation with the intent of mongering tensions and hatred by preying on cognitive biases.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/assets/img/jesus/golgota.png"></p>

-those abusing <span translate="no">biophotonics</span> to execute extrajudicial sentences resort to directing violence towards women, parents, creating drug addicts with synthetic pain and forcing acts of self harm for entertainment, whilst attempting to portray themselves as artists of human degradation, social stratification and self harm, with grotesque preludes of vibrotactile and sonic payloads of "kisses" and setting synthetic pain, articulating tongue and jaw of the subject under torture, cyber sodomy, intercourse sabotage in males (via vibrotactile torture to induce forced perineum contractions) and vibrotactile genital abuse in females (possibly resulting in stockholm syndrome) as being a standard in our society!
+those abusing <span translate="no">biophotonics</span> to execute extrajudicial punishment resort to directing violence towards women, parents and children, creating drug addicts with synthetic pain and risking forcing acts of self harm onto others for entertainment, whilst attempting to portray themselves as artists of human degradation, social stratification and self harm, with grotesque vibrotactile and sonic payloads of "kisses", setting synthetic pain, articulation of tongue and jaw of the victim, <span translate="no">cybersodomy</span>, sex sabotage in males (via vibrotactile torture to induce forced perineum contractions) and genital abuse in females (possibly resulting in stockholm syndrome) as being commonplace in our society!

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/assets/img/jesus/jesus_lamb.png"></p>

-several <span translate="no">colégio militar</span> alumni (largo da luz, lisbon, portugal) linked to portuguese law enforcement are sitting in a room everyday, taking turns at forcing people to talk to themselves, hurt themselves, turning their subjects under torture (subject under torture) psychotic when near others, to use them as targets of directed violence (including elderly parents, women children and even handicapped people), creating drug addicts with synthetic pain, setting <span translate="no">cybertorture</span> and <span translate="no">cybersodomy</span> as standard extrajudicial sentences and forcing people to mutilate themselves (targeting head, anus and genitals) with relentless vibrotactile <span translate="no">cybertorture</span> to force the subject under torture to bargain fo relief and complete tasks (including self harm).
+several <span translate="no">colégio militar</span> (largo da luz, lisbon, portugal) former students linked to portuguese law enforcement are sitting in a room everyday, taking turns at forcing people to talk to themselves, hurt themselves, turning their subjects under torture (subject under torture) psychotic when near others, to use them as targets of directed violence (including elderly parents, women children and even handicapped people), creating drug addicts with synthetic pain, setting <span translate="no">cybertorture</span> and <span translate="no">cybersodomy</span> as standard extrajudicial punishment and forcing people to mutilate themselves (targeting head, anus and genitals) with relentless vibrotactile <span translate="no">cybertorture</span> to force the victim to bargain fo relief and complete tasks (including self harm).

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/assets/img/jesus/joseph.png"></p>

-<span translate="no">colégio militar</span> alumni and criminal associates of <span translate="no">jasper kums</span> and <span translate="no">mila jansen</span>, <span translate="no">arthur moreno</span>, <span tr anslate="no">luis muskiado</span>, <span translate="no">tania borboleta</span>, <span translate="no">josé teixeira</span> among many others) wake me up every day in the middle of the night trying to force me to break everything I own, gambling self harm of ears, head and genitals by abusing <span translate="no">biophotonics</span> in a manner similar to the soviet style murder of <span translate="no">mathew puncher</span>.
+<span translate="no">colégio militar</span> former students and criminal associates of <span translate="no">jasper kums</span> and <span translate="no">mila jansen</span>, <span translate="no">arthur moreno</span>, <span tr anslate="no">luis muskiado</span>, <span translate="no">tania borboleta</span>, <span translate="no">josé teixeira</span> among many others) wake me up every day in the middle of the night trying to force me to break everything I own, gambling self harm of ears, head and genitals by abusing <span translate="no">biophotonics</span> in a manner similar to the soviet style murder of <span translate="no">mathew puncher</span>.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/assets/img/jasper_kums.png"></p>